smadgerano/DAW-Usage-2020/README.md

 **Professional**
 : engaged in by persons receiving financial return [^2]

-There are always going to be a huge variety of situations and grey areas, but I chose to make the distinction between an amateur and a professional in this industry by asking if people met either of two criteria, and stipulating that you must have completed either of them at least once.
+There are always going to be a huge variety of situations and grey areas, but I chose to make the distinction between an amateur and a professional for DAW users by asking if people met either of two criteria, and stipulating that you must have completed either of them at least once.

 1) That work you do in the DAW will eventually be sold or licensed for money, or
 2) You are paid for your time, which includes using the DAW for a task.